 One of the most effective methods of fostering resistance to civil rights for newly freed slaves was to express racism through the vocabulary of sexual deviancy.
-Thus orators railed about the “degeneracy of black women and the “depravity” of black men justifying laws separating the races.
+Thus orators railed about the “degeneracy of black women and the “depravity” of black men that justified laws separating the races.
 Later, at end of the 19th Century, “scientific” reports on the races “established” that blacks were “innately stupid, lascivious, violent, and diseased.”
-The language used created the political reality, in spite of the fact that the “reality” suggested that it was actually the white men who couldn’t keep away from the black women.
+The language used created a political reality different from the actual facts which suggested that it was actually the white men who couldn’t keep away from the black women.

 Lawmakers had a number of incentives to legislate the definition of whiteness, because it not only designated race, but status and privilege as well.
 [As legal scholar Robert Cover famously pointed out, a legal tradition is part of a normative world that establishes paradigms for behavior.
 Because the Constitution is such a powerful symbol for most Americans, its pronouncements have enormous impact.
 In the Dred Scott case (60 U.S. 393, 1857), the Supreme Court declared that all people of African ancestry, whether slave or free, were not citizens of the United States.
 State-imposed racial segregation was upheld in Plessy v.
 Ferguson (163 U.S. 537, 1896).
 These decisions transformed the myth of white purity and the value of white privilege into “objective facts.”
 Thus do “legal interpretive acts signal and occasion the imposition of violence upon others.”
 (Robert Cover, “Nomos and Narrative,” 97 Harv.
 L. Rev. 1, 1983 and “Violence and the Word,” 95 Yale L. J. 1601, 1986)].

 Legislatures and courts began to delineate “drop by drop” how much blood made a person white or black.
-(Of course, a drop of white blood didn’t translate into whiteness, but a drop of black blood equaled blackness, clearly demonstrating that the goal of such legislation was to solidify a social order.
+(Of course, a drop of white blood didn’t translate into whiteness, but a drop of black blood (just as red as white blood, needless to say) equaled blackness, clearly demonstrating that the goal of such legislation was to solidify a social order.
 Moreover, as Cheryl I. Harris points out, “The acceptance of the fiction that the racial ancestry could be determined with the degree of precision called for by the relevant standards or definitions rested on false assumptions that racial categories of prior ancestors had been accurately reported, that those reporting in the past shared the definitions currently in use, and that racial purity actually existed in the United States.”
 Cheryl I. Harris, “Whiteness as Property,” 106 Harv.
 L. R. 1707, 1740, 1993)

 And in fact, this is part of Sharfstein’s whole point: many white Americans are not as racially “pure” as they might think they are.
 Whiteness is more of an ideological construct than a reality.